-• Add to our computer system which will help us to learn how we can make support and care better for people with Learning Disabilities and people with Autism so that fewer people die.
+Make our computer system help us to learn how we can make support and care better so that fewer people die.

-• Include the lives and deaths of people with Autism and learn from what we find.
+Include the lives and deaths of people with Autism and learn from what we find.

-• Teach more people in health and care and in the community about the needs of people with Learning Disabilities and people with Autism.
+Teach more people in health and care and in the community about the needs of people with Learning Disabilities and people with Autism.

-• Help the places where people live and work to be better at meeting their needs.
+Help the places where people live and work to be better at meeting their needs.